dbmcclain/Lisp-Actors/README.md

+-- 26 October 2023 -- Minimum Sufficient Concepts for Concurrent Programming
+---
+After having so much success with Transactional Conventional Hewitt Actors, and then hearing so much hype surrounding Erlang, I have been wondering to myself about the minimum necessary "molecules" needed for concurrent programming.
+Erlang has every right to claim for itself that it is an Actors language.
+Many other implementations also make that claim.

+But I think I can claim that I can subsume all of these other systems with just the 3 basic elements of Transactional Conventinal Hewitt Actors - CREATE, SEND, and BECOME.
+There are no threads, nor locks, in this basic system.
+Actors are inert wrapped functional closures.
+That wrapping exists so that an Actor may change its behavior with BECOME while leaving its identity intact.
+The wrapped behavior function gets invoked by the central Dispatch routine whenever a message arrives for that Actor.
+The Actor has no "mailbox" - a message event queue belongs to the entire system and is seen only by the Dispatcher routine as it commits pending SENDs and fetches the next message in a FIFO manner.
+There is no need for locks since our Actor behaviors are purely functional as viewed from outside.

+There might be some machine threads beneath the Actor system, but the Actors are oblivious to them.
+Unlike a Process (in Erlang) you cannot "kill" an Actor.
+That concept doesn't make any sense to us.
+Just like you can't "kill" the SINE function.

+Two cases argue for multiple threads:
+      1. To avoid idle CPU cycles during blocking I/O activity
+      2. To paralellize activity when you have multiple CPU cores.
+But there is no guarantee that different threads will run on different cores.
+They might be, or they might simply be time-multiplexed onto one core, or some mix of both.

+In truth, there are a few locks in *our* system, managed exclusively by Dispatch when it commits a BECOME, and when it stashes and fetches from a potentially shared event FIFO queue (a mailbox).
+We implemented these lcoks because we do want to invoke paralellism across multiple CPU cores whenever possible.
+But in a single threaded implementation none of these locks would be needed, and the overall system would continue to run just fine in that single thread.

+Conventional Hewitt Actors have no RECV.
+Messages arrive in Dispatch and an Actor target is invoked.
+So where Erlang performs a RECV operation, we would see that as the termination of an Actor behavior, with a behavior change through BECOME taking over in response to what is received.
+Erlang halts execution of the code until a mesasage arrives for its RECV, whereas we simply set up the Actor for a message if it should ever arrive.

+Erlang also has a selective RECV which looks into its mailbox for a particular pattern among the messages that have arrived.
+We would have our Actor either forward non-matching messages to itself for later consideration, or else set up an internal message queue of non-matching messages for later consideration, after arrival of the messsage pattern of interest.

+I don't think Erlang has anything similar to BECOME.
+But it does have "channels" connecting between different procs, to signal the other whenever some condition arises - such as death of the running proc due to error.
+We would handle that with an intercepted error condition and a SEND to the other procs.
+But our Actors cannot die.

+So, I believe we can emulate an Erlang system with Transactional Conventional Hewitt Actors.
+And it appears that Erlang needlessly conflates the notion of Threads and Mailboxes with Actors, making their procs unnecessarily complex.

 -- 5 October 2023 -- UNWIND-PROTECT for Actors !!
 ---
 We now have an Actor's equivalent of UNWIND-PROTECT.
 And with that we now also have the Actor's equivalent of WITH-OPEN-FILE.